You’re a doctor, you can kill them

-“Why do you keep these animals alive?” asked the soviet minister visiting the orphanage at Torez.
+“Why do you keep these animals alive?” asked the soviet minister visiting the orphanage at Torez in Ukraine.

-The story which came to me and I passed to my colleague, would give us both a sleepless night.
+The story which came to me and I passed to my colleague in Ukraine, would give us both a sleepless night.

 “Words don’t come to mind, most of our team was crying and could not stop.
 Dark hallways, screaming, children clustered together in freezing rooms, some in strait-jackets, haunted looking crying, asking if they were good, asking for food.
 Water dripping from the dark ceilings, mold everywhere.
 We held children who were 10 and 13 years old in our arms like infants.
 One team member said later that she never knew that humans are like fish and will only grow to the size of their environment.
 One team member threw up outside.
 Children never leave their beds in some rooms.
 These children are ages 4–16.
 In other rooms they leave to go to a room with just a bench and nothing else in it.
 They hold each other -rocking one another.
 I have never seen such deprivation and our photographer said it best when he said it was a concentration camp for children.
 Sorry, this is such a hard part to write but I looked in the eyes of many children who are dying.
 Their tiny bones fit into the palm of my hands.
 Their skeleton faces begging for help.
 No one in our team has really slept since.
 We talk about it but just end up in tears.
 I promised the orphanage staff we would come back with a team of people to help them.
 They are counting on it.
 The director told one team member that 20 years ago he asked for help there and the soviet minister came and visited.
 The visiting soviet minister told the director, ‘why do you keep these animals alive?
 You can kill them, you know how to do it you are a doctor.’
 He never sent any money or aid to the orphanage.”